Is there a Golden Parachute in Sannikov's principal-agent problem?: Introduction

 Our main findings are the following.
-First, in contrast with the overall message from \cite{sannikov2008continuous}, we show that a Golden Parachute only exists in some specific situations.
+First, in contrast with the overall message from \cite{sannikov2008continuous}, we show that a Golden Parachute may fail to exist in some specific situations.
 It never happens if the agent's marginal cost of effort at zero is zero, or is sufficiently large.
 And it never happens if the agent's marginal utility is also concave, and his utility function has sufficiently large negative curvature at zero, with a level depending on the marginal cost of effort at zero.
+We also highlight the fact that there are three regimes, depending on whether the agent is strictly more impatient than the principal or not: \begin{itemize} \item[$(i)$] when the principal is much more impatient than the agent (the actual bound depends on the level of risk-aversion of the agent), the problem degenerates, optimal contracts cease to exist, and the principal can achieve her first-best value with appropriately defined sequences of incentive-compatible contracts;

+\item[$(ii)$] when the principal is still more impatient than the agent, but above the aforementioned threshold, and the agent's marginal cost of effort at zero is positive, a Golden Parachute is likely to exist, in the sense that we know that for a large enough continuation utility of the agent, the value of the principal coincides with the value she would obtain by offering a Golden Parachute.
+Then, the only way a Golden Parachute could fail to exist is when these two functions are equal everywhere, so that the contract does not even start.
+We also provide sufficient conditions, combining the curvature of the agent's utility function at zero and his marginal cost of effort at zero, for an informational rent to exist;

-We also confirm rigorously the existence of informational rent for an agent with small reservation utility.
-Under our set of assumptions, our \Cref{thm:existence} provides a necessary and sufficient condition for this important economic effect to occur.
-The condition combines the curvature of the agent's utility function at zero, and his marginal cost of effort at zero.
-We emphasise that our rigorous presentation involves advanced tools from stochastic control theory and partial differential equations.
-In particular, the justification of the solution claimed by \citeauthor*{sannikov2008continuous} in \cite{sannikov2008continuous} requires the use of Perron's existence approach, combined with the theory of viscosity solutions, and it is unclear to us how the proof could be significantly simplified.
+\item[$(iii)$] when the agent is strictly more impatient than the principal, we do not know whether the two functions mentioned in $(ii)$ coincide or not, and some numerical evidence seems to indicate that they could fail to do so in general.
+Besides, we prove that in this case, the value of the principal is non-increasing with respect to the continuation utility of the agent, meaning that an informational rent cannot exist. \end{itemize} We emphasise that our rigorous presentation involves advanced tools from stochastic control theory and partial differential equations.
+In particular, the justification of the solution claimed by \citeauthor*{sannikov2008continuous} in \cite{sannikov2008continuous} requires an in-depth analysis of the first-best solution, combined with the theory of viscosity solutions, and it is unclear to us how the proof could be significantly simplified.